-(a) Set-checks: In the event that the Contractor has driven the pile to approximately 12 inches above cut-off without reaching the required resistance, the Engineer may require the Contractor to interrupt driving up to two hours prior to performing a set-check.
+(a) Set-checks: In the event that the Contractor has driven the pile to approximately 12 inches above cut-off without reaching the required resistance, the Engineer may require the Contractor to interrupt driving to perform a set-check.
 Provide an engineer's level or other suitable equipment for elevation determinations to determine accurate pile penetration during the set-checks.
 In the event the results of the initial set-checks are not satisfactory, the Engineer may direct additional set-checks.
 The Engineer may accept the pile as driven when a set-check shows that the Contractor has achieved the minimum required pile bearing and has met all other requirements of this Section.